vzubarieva/pizza-parlor/README.md

 Describe: getCost()

-Test:" It should return cost of medium size pizza with cheese and pineapple toppings"
+Test: "It should return cost of medium size pizza with cheese and pineapple toppings"
 Code: const myPizza = new Pizza("medium", ["cheese", "pineapple"]);
       myPizza.getCost();
 Expected Output: 11

+Describe: changeSize()

+Test: "It should change size of the pizza"
+Code: const myPizza = new Pizza("medium", ["cheese", "pineapple"]);
+      myPizza.changeSize("small")
+      myPizza.size;
+Expected Output: "small"